 Water quality monitoring is conducted at a number of locations across the State each year.
 Sampling is conducted statewide by EPD personnel in Atlanta, Brunswick, Cartersville, and Tifton.
-Additional sites are added as necessary.
+Additional monitoring sites are added as necessary.

-The TMDL Implementation Plan will outline an appropriate water quality monitoring program for the listed streams in the Tennessee River Basin.
+In the case where a watershed based plan has been developed for a listed stream segment, an appropriate water quality monitoring program will be outlined.
 The monitoring program will be developed to help identify the various fecal coliform sources.
 The monitoring program may be used to verify the 303(d) stream segment listings.
-This is especially valuable for segments with limited data.
+This will be especially valuable for those segments where limited data resulted in the listing.